subsquid/docs/docs/basics/store/file-store/json-table.md

 ## Example

 This saves ERC20 `Transfer` events captured by the processor to a JSONL file where each line is a JSON serialization of a `{from: string, to: string, value: number}` object.
-Full squid code is available in [this repo](https://github.com/subsquid-labs/file-store-json-example).
+Full squid code is available in [this repo](https://github.com/subsquid-labs/file-store-json-example) (link out of date).

+[//]: # (!!!!
+Update the github URL)

 ```typescript
 import {Database} from '@subsquid/file-store'